MJeat/Documentation/Cyber-Projects/DevSecOps/How_to_add_ssh_key_pairs.md

 ```
 ssh-keygen -y -f "YOUR-KEY.pem"
 ```
-- Copy that long string it spits out (starts with ssh-rsa or ssh-ed25519).
+- Copy EVERYTHING from that long string it spits out (starts with ssh-rsa or ssh-ed25519).

 5.3.
 In your Instance Terminal:
 - Type: